apnadkarni/blt/man/combomenu.rst

   **-xscrollcommand** *string*
     Specifies the prefix for a command used to communicate with horizontal scrollbars.
-Whenever the horizontal view in the widget's window changes, the widget will generate a Tcl command by concatenating the scroll command and two numbers.
+Whenever the horizontal view in the widget's window changes, the widget will generate a TCL command by concatenating the scroll command and two numbers.
 If this option is not specified, then no command will be executed.
 The widget's initialization script will automatically set this for you.